RPNB Biometric Pistol Safe Review (2026)

 Should I buy RPNB or save for something better?

-Unless budget is absolutely critical, saving an extra $40-60 for a Barska provides significantly better reliability, build quality, and customer support.
+Unless budget is absolutely fixed, saving a little longer for a Barska biometric provides significantly better reliability, build quality, and customer support.
 RPNB is acceptable for temporary use or very limited budgets.

 Final Verdict: You Get What You Pay For